 At CUNY, we are committed to maintaining an open teaching and research environment that supports the global benefit of our academic and research endeavors.
 At the same time, we remain equally committed to complying with export control regulations pertaining to the conduct of our research and the dissemination of its products.
-The information provided on this site details the regulatory requirements related to export control issues in research and University policies and procedures for meeting these requirements.
+The information provided on this site details the regulatory requirements related to export control issues in research and sponsored projects and University policies and procedures for meeting these requirements.

 A memo from the Vice Chancellor for Research Gillian Small regarding CUNY’s Export Control Policy.